Baron Fifth Avenue Growth Fund (BFTHX)

 Review and Outlook

-Our objective is to maximize long-term returns without significant risk of permanent loss of capital.
-We aim to create a portfolio of unique companies with different end markets, sustainable competitive advantages and the ability to redeploy capital at high rates of return.
+Our goal is to maximize long-term returns without taking significant risks of permanent loss of capital.
+We continue to focus on identifying and investing in unique companies with sustainable competitive advantages and the ability to redeploy capital at high rates of return.
+We are optimistic about the long-term prospects of the companies we are invested in and continue to search for new ideas and investment opportunities.

 Top Contributors/Detractors to Performance